 CMI Level 3 Principles of Management & Leadership (RQF)

-At the heart of the programme lies the syllabus for the CMI Level 3 in First Line Management.
+At the heart of the programme lies the syllabus for the CMI Level 3 Principles of Management & Leadership.
 This is an internationally recognised qualification that candidates may choose to complete during the course.
 The qualification is accomplished through the completion and evaluation of work-based assignments designed to reflect the skills and experience of the delegates enrolled.

 The comprehensive programme introduces core concepts of management and leadership theory in 36 guided learning hours over six one-day workshops or 6 remotely delivered sessions.
 Further one-on-one tutorial support is given to candidates completing the assignment(s), if they elect to obtain the official qualification.
 Delegates can also access a purpose designed coaching support package to embed the training in the work-place if required.

 Completion of the qualification is optional and requires registration of the candidate with the awarding body.
 It is awarded in three levels; Award, Certificate, or Diploma.
 Further information about the qualifications is available at the bottom of this page in either the fact sheet or the more detailed syllabus document.